 5 Best Dive Sites in Ha'apai(c) Tonga Ministry of Tourism

 2. Hot Spring Cave

 An interesting and unique diving experience, Hot Spring Cave is a dive site with a hydrothermal vent gushing hot water into the cooler waters of the cavern.
-The cave entrance lies at 25m with the main chamber taking you to 28m with a 15m-high ceiling.
+The cave entrance lies at 25 m (82 ft) with the main chamber taking you to 28 m (92 ft) with a 15 m (49 ft) high ceiling.
 It’s a cool place to check out, but you might also appreciate the sponges and corals near the entrance.
+As one of the most unique sites, we also list this one in the Top 10 Sights in Ha’apai.

+5 Best Dive Sites in Ha'apai(c) Tonga Ministry of Tourism